Jeunese/jeunese.github.io/docs/guidelines.md

 **Get straight to the point based on what users want and need:**

--  Eliminate redundancy, such as titles that restate the body of an information box in the UI or a paragraph in documentation
+-  Eliminate redundancy, such as titles that restate the body of an information box in the UI or a paragraph in documentation.
 -  Don't provide unnecessary information.
-For example, don't give background information on the product –– focus on what's new in the particular service and instructions for performing a specific task),
+For example, don't give background information on the product –– focus on what's new in the particular service and instructions for performing a specific task.
 -  Keep it short and simple.
     -  Sentences should be, on average, 15 words; 28 words maximum.
     -  Use shorter and less complicated words where possible.
+-  Remove unnecessary words and imprecise modifiers:
+    -  Remove an empty modifier, for example, *"Selecting this option is ~~really~~ only needed if you're using a Windows machine."*
+    -  Replace an intensifier or qualifier, along with the adjective it refers to, with a stronger word, for example, *"very important"* could be replaced with *"crucial"*.
+    -  Avoid manner adverbs (usually formed from adjectives by adding "-ly") and use precise language, instead.
+For example, *"The change takes effect quickly"*, could instead be *"The change takes effect within 5 minutes"*.

 **Make content easy to scan for relevant information:**